taiyakihitotsu/foxp/DEV.md

 Important: Use `Cion.Lisp` to test things about record, because union type doesn't save the order of the record, so it doesn't keep the same string S-exprs any time.
 It requires a new order to keep it with using `map` or similar.

 ### code
-the core function is `tap1` in `src/foxp.ts`. all args is expected to be wraped with `put...` functions. it gets the s-exprs from the value via the singleton type. `tap1` uses `Ltc` compiler `src/compiler.ts` to earn the return s-exprs.

-if you want to accept only tuple arg, see `ForceTuple` in `src/type-util.ts`.
+The core codes are placed in `src/builtins.ts` / `src/foxp.ts`.
+ - builtins: defining built-ins, and `fn` / `lambda` / `hof`.
+ - foxp: defining container to help type-check.

+`src/compiler.ts` is used for translating CionLisp value to TS (extended) type.

 ### FAQ & more
 Please build an issue casually.
 I'll try to read and fix it if you put `[bug]` tag.

-foxp uses `Cion` deeply, so we need to separate the cases.
+Foxp uses `Cion` deeply, so we need to separate the cases.
 Bugs would happen in foxp if Cion can eval the sexpr normally. if Cion can read it, it would happen in Cion.

 ### license